 Authenticity: Go with the intent to help.
 As humans, we like to feel safe and secured.
 So every buyer is cautious to invite salesperson.
 To overcome is feel of insecurity in buyers, go with the intent of helping buyers instead of selling your product or soln.
 Buyers genuinely appreciate those who come across with intent of helping

-Small talk- conversation: Learn to start a small conversation outside of the business in the first few minutes.
+Small talk- conversation: Learn to start a small conversation outside of the business in the first few minutes of any meeting.
 Even with some of the top CEO’s, there is no harm to talk about their passion or interest before entering actual topics.
 When you really talk about what your buyer passionate about, you are showing respect as well as your interest in him.

-In today’s world where buyers are flooded with too many choices, what buyers are expecting from salespeople is not one more person who just wants to sell his solution, but a person who can solve his problem.
+In today’s world where buyers are flooded with too many choices, what buyers are expecting from sellers is not one more person who just wants to sell his solution, but a seller who can solve his problem.
 For this to happen, building trust and being liked is critical.

 And in sales, rapport building is not to be seen as a one-time event.
 Rapport with your buyer has to exist throughout the sales cycle and also even after the sales.
 At any time if rapport breaks, then it is likely that sales won’t happen or we need to re-establish rapport again.